Metawolve/Metawolve/README.md

 I’m currently working on the backend of the mobile app for the Eurofurence, a furry convention.

-When it comes to hobbies - apart from coding and furry stuff of course - I like gaming, movies/TV shows, reading and cooking.
+When it comes to hobbies - apart from furry stuff of course - I like gaming, movies/TV shows, reading and cooking.

 # Socials